 If these screens look vaguely familiar, that's because they're essentially the same ones Apple has been using to test the iPhone's various components since day one.
 Problem is, this is apparently a production Verizon iPhone that was shipped out to an actual customer this week, which... well, let's just put it this way: it's not going to help you play Angry Birds any faster.
 They've tried to restore the phone using iTunes to no avail, so here's the million-dollar question: collectible or worthless return?
 Hit the gallery for a couple more shots.

-*Verizon is currently in the process of acquiring AOL, Engadget's parent company.
+*Verizon has acquired AOL, Engadget's parent company.
 However, Engadget maintains full editorial control, and Verizon will have to pry it from our cold, dead hands.